hejohns/hejohns.github.io/_posts/fountain-pen-nibs.md

-Unfortunately I forget where I saw this advice while I saw looking into all this last month, but the man in the youtube video suggested to always keep feeds and housings, since those are more often going to be specific to the pen.
+Unfortunately I forget where I saw this advice while I saw looking into all this last month, but the fellow in the youtube video suggested to always keep feeds and housings, since those are more often going to be specific to the pen.
 Unless the feed itself somehow breaks, you can always mate it with a new nib if you damage the old one, which is more standard.